Tenos-ai/tenos-bot/README.md

 **COMPLETED UPDATES**
 **7/4/25**
-- **Update 2**: added auto update feature so the app and repo stay in sync without needing to download the zip over and over as I add features. update on startup can be turned on and off in `main config` > `app settings`.
+- **Update 2**: added auto update feature so the app and repo stay in sync without needing to download the zip over and over as I add features.
+The automatic update on startup can be turned on and off in `main config` > `app settings`.
+Updates can also be triggered manually via `Tools` > `Update Application`.

 **7/2/25**
 - **Update 1**: Integrated **FLUX Kontext** for powerful instruction-based image editing and stitching via the new `/edit` command.
 The LLM Enhancer now supports multi-modal vision to better interpret edit instructions.